-Recipe of the Week -About Us

 About 35 'ciambale'

-At the request of an e-rcps visitor, I found this ancient recipe for "Lenten Bagles" or "Ciambelle di Quaresima" in Ada Boni's classic 'Talismano della Felicita', I have not made 'ciambale' and ask anyone who does, from this recipe, to send me their observations for our website.
+At the request of an e-rcps visitor, I found this classic recipe for "Lenten Bagles" or "Ciambelle di Quaresima" in Ada Boni's classic 'Talismano della Felicita', I have not made 'ciambale' and ask anyone who does, from this recipe, to send me their observations for our website.

 • 5 cups allpurpose flour